Student Involvement Staff

 Daphney currently oversees our over 100 clubs and organizations.
 She supports students in creating new organizations as well as supporting the daily logistical functions related to club and organizations, which includes managing the University’s OwlConnect page.

 Daphney attended the University of Connecticut and received as a bachelor's degree in human development and family studies.
-She then attended Central Connecticut State University, where she worked as a program advisor in the Department of Student Activities and Leadership Development and received a master's degree in counseling with a specialization in Student Development in Higher Education.
+She then attended Central Connecticut State University, where she worked as a program advisor in the Department of Student Activities and Leadership Development and received a master's degree in Counseling and Student Development in Higher Education.
 Prior to coming to SCSU, Daphney worked at Bryant University as the assistant director for the Office of Campus Engagement.

 assistant director, fiscal administration